How to Leverage Predictive Uncertainty Estimates for Reducing Catastrophic Forgetting in Online Continual Learning: Methodology

 To facilitate a fair evaluation of the framework, we focus on the assessment of the uncertainty metrics under same conditions.
 In this way, we eliminate any ambiguous effect which could be inherited from other methodological choices.
 As anticipated in Section \ref{sec:intro}, there are two main objectives when dealing with memory-based approaches: 1) memory populating, and 2) memory sampling.

-In the following subsections, we describe the strategies for each of the two objectives, and the uncertainty scores considered in our evaluation.
-Then, we outline our uncertainty-aware memory management detailing the properties of the employed uncertainty estimate and its advantages compared to standard scores.
+In the following subsections, we describe the available strategies for each of the two objectives, and the uncertainty scores considered in our evaluation.
+Finally, we propose an alternative uncertainty estimate that overcomes the limitations of the most popular uncertainty metrics.